 Have you ever seen the preparation of a Formula 1 car before a race?
 How many adjustments are being made?
 How many trials?

 To be honest, I don't know much about cars.
 I may have changed a tire once or twice or made sure the oil levels never ran out but otherwise left the rest to the experts.
 But if you want a car to perform optimally, I know it requires a lot of fine-tuning and engineering.
 Just like most of us treat our car, this is how we treat our bodies, only going for a tuneup when things break down.

 If you would need to go for a long trip, which would you choose?

-Would you go for a 40 years old non-serviced car or would you prefer to go with the constantly updated and fine tuned car?
+Would you go for a 40 years old non-serviced car or would you prefer to go with the constantly updated and fine-tuned car?

 Your body has its own warning signals just like your car.
 Those signals which we call symptoms are not to be ignored but unfortunately, we tend to switch off those signals and get on with our busy lives.
 But would you ignore the red light of your car indicating low oil or water, switch it off and get on with your road trip?
 If you did, no doubt you are heading into a costly breakdown.
 There is no difference when it comes to your body.

 Did you ever slow down and realise how you feel before getting sick?
-Our bodies send signals when there's an issue but if we don't understand the warning signs or how to fix them you may run towards the breakdown
+Our bodies send signals when there's an issue but if we don't understand the warning signs or how to fix them you may run towards the breakdown.

-Here are few signs from your body that you should take as a warning light and what the appropriate preventive actions are that you should take.
+Here are a few signs from your body that you should take as a warning light and what the appropriate preventive actions are that you should take.

 1. Running out of fuel?

 Each body will metabolise and transport certain vitamins and minerals in its unique way.
 Some people might be good at transporting and absorbing key nutrients, while others may struggle.
 If you're experiencing low energy, you may want to check your levels.
 You may simply be a poor metaboliser of vitamin B12.
 In that case, you may need to increase supplementation or eat more B12-rich foods like mackerel or dark greens when it comes to your nutrition.

 Lifestyle recommendation such as hiking and exploration can be amazing mood booster too, triggering neurotransmitters like dopamine, endorphins and noradrenaline